Needtobreathe discography

-The discography of American alternative rock band Needtobreathe consists of nine studio albums, five live albums, twelve extended plays and more than sixty singles.
+The discography of American alternative rock band Needtobreathe consists of ten studio albums, five live albums, twelve extended plays and more than sixty singles.
 Eight of the albums charted in the Billboard 200 with Hard Love reaching No. 2.
 The band was signed to Atlantic Records until 2020; they released Out of Body and Into the Mystery under the Elektra Records label.
 CAVES and subsequent music have been released independently under Drive All Night Records.
 Needtobreathe has been classified as a Christian rock act, with distributors Sparrow Records and Word Records.